 Best Things To Do in Great Smoky Mountains National Park

 - Hike.
-Some of my favorite trails are Mt LeConte, Chimney Tops, Rainbow Falls, Alum Cave, and Abrams Falls.
+Some of my favorite trails are Mt LeConte, Chimney Tops, Rainbow Falls, BIg Creek, and Meigs Creek.
 Stop by Clingman’s Dome – the highest point in the Smokies – if you have the time!

 - Drive.
 Take the many scenic drives throughout the park.
 Don’t miss Cades Cove and Newfound Gap drives!